 - Read the Hindu daily and make notes so as to have a ready in hand repository once the exam draws closer.

 - Read and make notes on at least one important event daily – national or international.
 An event that you know will be important from CSE point of view.

-- Relate the that you have been reading with your General Studies syllabus because that is exactly how UPSC frames questions.
+- Relate the current affairs that you have been reading with your General Studies syllabus because that is exactly how UPSC frames questions.

-- Alternate subjects from .
+- Alternate subjects from General Studies.
 For instance keep 2 days for Geography of India, 2 for history so on and so forth.
 This way you will be able to complete all the subjects within 2 weeks.

-- Lay special emphasis onand .
+- Lay special emphasis on International Relations andEnvironment.
 Damn important seeing the recent trends.

 - Once a week, read the India Year Book Make this book your bible.

-- Once a week, read a magazine like and Kurukshetra.
+- Once a week read a magazine like Yojana and Kurukshetra.
 It’ll be very useful.

 - Devote time to optional preparation at least twice a week.

 - Invest time on Sundays exclusively for revision.
-Weekly revisions of previously learnt aspects is essential.
+Weekly revisions of previously learned aspects are essential.

 Remember that Civil Services preparation is about hard work and smart work both.
 Avail the best of your time and make your attempt count.
 Best wishes.

 |CIVIL SERVICES – DAILY DOUBT SOLVING SESSIONS – LEAVE YOUR QUERIES HERE|